6.2.3 |

 It is the image of this one being

-which provided, or still readily provides, the satisfaction
+which provided, or still provides, the satisfaction

-for sexist, ethnocentrist or other exclusivist desires,
+for sexist, racist or other exclusivist desires,

 and it is the image of this one being

-which provided, or still readily provides, the pseudosolution
+which provided, or still provides, the pseudosolution

 However,

-without eliminating the causes of dissatisfaction themselves,
+without removing the causes of discontent themselves,

 and without adding anything to our knowledge